 Cı ustomer name (in full)

 Na me of Accepting Business

 Na me of Eligible Introducer

 gible Introducer's contact tails Address:

 Te elephone: E-mail:

-Eligible Introducer's Regulatory / Supervisory / Professional Body
+Re igible Introducer's egulatory / Supervisory / ofessional Body

-The Eligible Introducer certifies that it is one of the following:- (Please tick the applicable box)
+e Eligible Introducer certifies t ease tick the applicable box) hat it is one of the following:-

 1 A regulated person

-2
+2 practitioner within the meaning an accountant carrying on b professional body's rules embo ng of the Advocates Act 1976, a registered legal of the Legal Practitioners Registration Act 1986, or usiness in or from the Isle of Man, where the ody requirements and procedures equivalent to the provist Financing Code 2015 ("the Code").

-A person who acts in the course of external regulated business and is regulated under the law of a jurisdiction in List C of the Code, unless the relevant person has reason to believe that the jurisdiction in question does not apply, or insufficiently applies, the FATF recommendations in respect of the business of that person.
+3 under the law of a jurisdiction in reason to believe that the juris applies, the FATF recommendation se of external regulated business and is regulated a List C of the Code, unless the relevant person has ediction in question does not apply, or insufficiently ations in respect of the business of that person.

 Specify which country

-4 A body corporate within the sar
+4 A body corporate within the sar ne group as the customer(s)